mozilla/version-control-tools/docs/hgmo/bundleclone.rst

 ==================================

-``hg.mozilla.org`` supports offloading clone requests to pre-generated bundle files stored in Amazon S3. **This results in drastically reduced server load (which helps prevent outages due to accidental, excessive load) and frequently results in faster clone times.**
+``hg.mozilla.org`` supports offloading clone requests to pre-generated bundle files stored in a CDN and Amazon S3. **This results in drastically reduced server load (which helps prevent outages due to accidental, excessive load) and frequently results in faster clone times.**

 How It Works
 ============